How does packaging showcase a brands personality?

 Does packaging showcase a brands personality?

-With companies spending millions of pounds on packaging that combines the right colours, logos, fonts and designs, it’s safe to say that packaging plays a huge role in consumer perception.
+With companies spending millions of pounds on the packaging that combines the right colours, logos, fonts and designs, it’s safe to say that packaging plays a huge role in consumer perception.

 The survey conducted by WePack reveals that consumers are conscious of packaging when making purchasing decisions.
 They believe that when done right, packaging can showcase brand personality.